 Immediacy Of the Order

 While this doesn’t award custody, it does cut the legs out of a bad actor.
 You go to court almost immediately.
-Without a status quo order, you often have to wait 30 to 60 days, depending on the county, for a temporary order hearing.
+Without a status quo order, you often have to wait 30 to 60 days, or longer depending on the county, for a temporary order hearing.

 Like temporary protection measures, the intent of a status quo order is to further a child’s best interests.
-This can be to protect them from a potentially harmful situation, as in situations of abuse or neglect, or to ensure stability during a tumultuous time.
+This can be to protect them from potential harm, as in situations of abuse or neglect, or to ensure stability during a tumultuous time.

 Improper use of such orders can have an impact down the road.
 It may influence the final decision from the court, impact the ultimate parenting plan, or you may even have to pay your ex’s attorney fees.